richclarke0/DigitalLitResources/README.md

       * On NeoStore (or IzzyOnDroid), search for *Musify* for music and *YouTube AdAway* as an alternative to NewPipe.
   * [zedge](https://www.zedge.net/ringtones-and-wallpapers) is good for ringtones, but beware the misleading links and ads.
   * [wallhaven.cc](https://wallhaven.cc/) is great for wallpapers.
 Excellent content with no misleading ads.
+  * If you want to speed up your Android phone, you can actually reduce the animation times in the Developer menu.
+[Click here](https://www.tomsguide.com/how-to/how-to-speed-up-your-android-phone-or-tablet)
 ## iPhone
   * [Apple’s iPhone User Guide](https://support.apple.com/guide/iphone/welcome/ios)
   * VIDEO: [iPhone 13 Guide](https://www.youtube.com/watch?v=lEKfxCeBJP0) 52 mins